RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-students.html.md

 ## Dates & Deadlines

-[Last updated: 02 November 2020]
+[Last updated:  17 December 2020]

-The start of the lecture period for winter semester 2020/2021 has been postponed to 26 October (for higher semesters and students in master’s programmes) or 02 November respectively (for first-year students in bachelor’s programmes and study programmes with a state degree).
 You can find all dates and potential changes under [dates and deadlines](https://www.hhu.de/en/studies/organising-your-studies/translate-to- english-vorlesungszeiten).

-The phase of written examinations following the winter semester is four weeks long and from 16 February to 12 March 2021.
+The phase of written examinations following the winter semester 2020/2021 is four weeks long and from 16 February to 12 March 2021.
 The phase of written examinations before summer semester 2021 is planned to take place from 22 March to 09 April 2021 (and includes the Easter holidays 2021: from 02 to 05 April 2021).

 ## [ Teaching and studying ](for-students.html#)